qLibc

 char * qstrreplace(const char *mode, char *srcstr, const char *tokstr, const char *word)

-Replace string or tokens as word from source string with given mode.
+Replace tokens or strings in a source string using the given mode.

 ◆ qstrcpy()